Code-Institute-Submissions/rosehip-angular/README.md

 # Rosehip Productions (https://marc-marquez.github.io/rosehip-angular/)

-rosehip productions needed a website to promote their events management and consultation company.
+Rosehip Productions needed a website to promote their events management and consultation company.
 This website offers information about their owner, breaks down a listing of their services, shows examples of the clients they have worked with and a contact page to allow future clients to contact the company.

 ## UX